mozilla-ai/agent-factory/tests/artifacts/summarize-url-content/README.md

-# Webpage Summariser Agent
+# Webpage Summarizer Agent

-A simple agent that takes a webpage URL, extracts its text, and returns a concise summary.
+Generates a concise summary for any provided webpage URL using Mozilla's any-agent framework.

 # Prerequisites

 - uv
-- mcpd

 ## Install uv